Fury-Labs/furya/tests/e2e/README.md

     by calling `chain.Init(...)` method in the `configurer/current.go`.

-    If with the upgrade, the same `chain.Init(...)` function is run inside a Docker container of the previous Osmosis version, inside `configurer/upgrade.go`.
+    If with the upgrade, the same `chain.Init(...)` function is run inside a Docker container of the previous Furya version, inside `configurer/upgrade.go`.
 This is needed to initialize chain configs and the genesis of the previous version that we are upgrading from.
 Note, we use the alpine image of the previous version, as functionality such as copying mnemonics across containers in unavailable in the